Aldogordoni/Clock/README.md

-# Clock
+# Clock!
-Creating clocks with different designs in multiple languages
+Clock wrote with p5.js, implemented for VSCode